Evidence-Based Nutrient Recommendations

 As a percentage of body weight, the RDA for protein and amino acids is the same for women as for men.

-Vegan women in EPIC-Oxford ate 56 g of protein per day (Average Nutrient Intakes), only marginally less than vegan men Schmidt et al.’s subset of EPIC-Oxford, and so their amino acid intakes are likely similar.
+Vegan women in EPIC-Oxford ate 56 g of protein per day (Average Nutrient Intakes), only marginally less than vegan men from Schmidt et al.’s subset of EPIC-Oxford, and so their amino acid intakes are likely similar.

 As with men, Seventh-day Adventist vegan women in the United States most likely eat more protein than vegan women in the United Kingdom (Average Nutrient Intakes), suggesting that Seventh-day Adventist vegan women are surpassing the RDA for lysine and other amino acids.

-µmol/l (95% CI)
+Amino Acid Plasma µmol/l (95% CI) Reference Range µmol/l

 Alanine 621 (595, 648) 230-510